French Catholic Church pro-marriage prayer provokes gay rights row

 Archbishop Rino Fisichella is head of the Vatican's "new evangelisation" campaign meant to raise the Church's profile and win back believers who have left it in droves in recent decades.

 Hollande has taken a more cautious approach to euthanasia, appointing a commission to study the issue first.
-A recent poll showed 49 percent of the French favored assisted suicide.
+A recent poll showed 49 percent of the French favoured assisted suicide.

 While the two reforms were part of Hollande's election platform, they were not main issues in the campaign debate.